camunda/camunda-docs-manual/content/reference/rest/case-instance/variables/get-variables.md

 ---

-Retrieves all variables of a given case instance.
+Retrieves all variables of a given case instance by id.

 # Method